 - Stories, stories, and more stories, not sales.

 - Include a call to action on your videos.

 Society and Social media today has become more visual than it was a few years back.
 Images and visuals are the order of the day hence an irreplaceable ingredient.

-Its predicted images and visuals can increase engagement, and retweet on social channels by double or triple digits.
+It’s predicted images and visuals can increase shareability, favorites, and retweet on social channels by double or triple digits.
 But do you know what’s better?

-You harnessing the power of visuals by incorporating quotes or quote images in your marketing campaigns.
+Your business harnessing the power of visuals by incorporating quotes or quote images in your social media marketing campaigns.

-- Quotes need to match with brand’s niche/vision.
+- Quotes need to match a brand’s tone and voice.

-- Your audience needs to recognize where your quotes come from; gotta have them branded, please!
+- Your audience needs to recognize where your quotes come from — got to have them branded!

 It takes time to get started with inclusive marketing and be successful at it.
-Whichever direction you chose in your marketing strategy, you got to start somewhere, anywhere, and your best bet may come from looking at things from an unusual perspective.
-Plus, some little bit of luck!
+Whichever direction you chose in your marketing strategy, you got to start somewhere, anywhere, and know your best bet may come from looking at things from an unusual perspective, and, some little bit of luck!